Jaxonwht/yield-optimizer/README.md

 ### Docker Setup
 You can run `docker compose build && docker compose up` to spin up a development server.
-The web backend server is accessible at `localhost:5000`.
-The React web client will run at `localhost:3000`.
+- The web backend server is accessible at `localhost:5000`.
+- The React web client will run at `localhost:3000`.
+- The postgres server will run at `localhost:5432`.